-We performed some follow-up of C/2008 C1 (CHEN-GAO) on 2008 Feb 3.10 through one of the R.A.S. units (details on image).
+We performed some follow-up of C/2008 C1 (CHEN-GAO) on 2008 Feb 3.10 through one of the R.A.S. telescope (details on image).
 In our stacking is visible a nice coma, nearly 1.5 arcmin wide.
 Image processing shows a clear elongation of the coma, and hint of a tail, toward North-East (click on the image below for a bigger version):